proycon/piereling/README.rst

 you have no need for Piereling and should simply invoke the aforementioned conversion tools directly.

-A public instance of this webservice is available at ``https://webservices-lst.science.ru.nl/piereling``, register for a free account at ``https://webservices-lst.science.ru.nl`` first.
+A public instance of this webservice is available at ``https://webservices.cls.ru.nl/piereling``.

 Related Tools
 -------------